 It is called Kampuchea Between Two Wars and was published in the spring of 1979.
 A very enthusiastic travelers’ tale from Pol Pot’s Democratic Kampuchea.

 The names of its authors are given in alphabetical order.
 Perhaps because of tradition, or perhaps as an acceptable hierarchy for people who are enemies of hierarchies.

 But viewed informally, the order is different.
-A male mental nurse, a student, a journalist, and a world-famous writer.
+A male mental health nurse, a student, a journalist, and a world-famous writer.

 Three people of about thirty, the fourth at least fifty.